Generic Name: Albuterol sulfate

 Immediate Hypersensitivity Reactions

-Immediate hypersensitivity reactions may occur after administration of Albuterol, as demonstrated by rare cases of urticaria, angioedema, rash, bronchospasm, and oropharyngeal edema.
-Albuterol, like other beta-adrenergic agonists, can produce a significant cardiovascular effect in some patients, as measured by pulse rate, blood pressure, symptoms, and/or electrocardiographic changes.
+Immediate hypersensitivity reactions may occur after administration of Albuterol, as demonstrated by rare cases of urticaria, angioedema, rash, bronchospasm, anaphylaxis and oropharyngeal edema.

 Rarely, erythema multiforme and Stevens-Johnson syndrome have been associated with the administration of oral Albuterol sulfate in children.